By Robert Wheeler

 It was the Austrian psychiatrist Viktor Frankl that popularized PIL as a result of his experiences in Nazi prison camps during World War II.
 He noted that those prisoners that had a goal beyond daily existence were more able to endure the rigors of captivity and to survive.
-After the war, he related this to his medical practice and became famous for his statement and support about the difficulty of over one-third of his patients as being caused by lacking a goal that gave them a sense of purpose for their life.
+After the war, he related this to his medical practice and became famous for his report about the difficulty of over one-third of his patients as being caused by lacking a goal that gave them a sense of purpose for their life.
 To treat this, he developed Logotherapy that has been effective particularly for depression, anxiety, and alcoholism.

 For Dr. Frankl, it does not make much difference what the person’s goal is as long as there is one.
 Research at St Louis University demonstrated that the nature of that goal is also important and is related to the person’s health, well-being, and performance.
 The most effective goals were aimed at something outside of the self, that made a contribution, and involved a search for understanding.
 This has been supported by other research in psychology started by Martin Seligman and George Vaillant, and related to MIL by Roy Baumeister.

 There is now reputable objective support that for greatest well-being, a person’s daily activities should be meaningful based on purposes related to a long range sense of an externally oriented PIL.
 That, in turn, provides a satisfying sense of MIL.
 How much better our society would be if our media, politicians, and educators emphasized these things, and less about wealth, power, and aggression.
 People would be more aware of their most basic innate need, thus reducing that unsettling feeling of dissatisfaction.
 Depression, anxiety, and suicide would reduce for individuals and for nations, cooperation would replace competition and violence.